gocn/translator/2023/w24_Top_3_Design_Patterns_for_a_Large_Go_Codebase.md

 The typical use-case for a Strategy pattern is an endpoint request handler.
 The handler’s behaviour must differ according to the request parameters, yet the complexity does not warrant separate endpoints for each case.

 Let’s consider a microservice called **authorisations-report** as an example.
-It has a single endpoint */get-report*, which generates well… a report.
+It has a single endpoint */get-report*, which generates well a report.
 Different types of reports can be requested, such as authorisation roles, authorisation policies or assignments (connections between users and their authorisations).

 ![Strategy design pattern diagram](../static/images/2023/w24/strategy_design.png)